ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 take a bit longer to erase.
 Therefore, we can increase the estimated time a bit and don't need to resort to the timeout notice.
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 increase
 ### Note
+Usual erase duration increased from 9 to 15.

 ## Commit #684
 ### Hash